 See what you do and try and actively avoid these anxious performance habits.

-As you might have realised by now, the mental and physical are equally important when it comes to learning how to train your voice to sing higher.
+As you might have realized by now, the mental and physical are equally important when it comes to learning how to train your voice to sing higher.

 One technique recommended by singing teachers is to “think down the notes” when you’re going up.
 Imagine you’re going down and the support you’d give to that note will improve your higher register.